yasn77/docker-jenkins/README.md

     Monit
     SSHD

-When running the image, you can pass in environment variables that will affect the behaviour of Jenkins.
+This container uses the [official Jenkins image](https://github.com/jenkinsci/docker) as its base.
+I would suggest reading the documentation for the official image first, as all the environment variable options are supported.

-An example, you change the Timezone by runnning:
+You change the Timezone by runnning:

     docker run --env TZ=<TIMEZONE> -d <CONTAINER_ID>
-Or change Java heap size:

-    docker run --env JENKINS_JAVA_ARGS=-Xmx4g -d <CONTAINER_ID>

 Monit is used to control the start up and management of Jenkins (and SSHD).
 You can access the monit webserver by exposing port 2812 on the Docker host.
 The user name is `monit` and password can be found by running:

     docker logs <CONTAINER_ID> 2>/dev/null | grep MONIT_PASSWORD

 OpenSSH is also running, you can ssh to the container by exposing port 22 on your Docker host and using the username `jenkins`.
 Password can be found by running:

     docker logs <CONTAINER_ID> 2>/dev/null | grep JENKINS_PASSWORD

 Plugins